“I worry about you. What if someone attacks you?”

 My life is on-the-job-training.
 This is my adventure with working as a Uber driver.

-[Disclaimer: Please note that I got paid to drive for Uber.
+[Disclaimer: Please note that I got paid to drive with Uber.
 I also get paid to promote Uber when you sign up or when you get a free ride.]

 I started off on Friday evening.
 I was training my buddy at the gym (always hustling to make a buck) and we had finished the workout.
 I decided to turn my phone on since the gym was located in a prime area for such a program.
 Boom.
 Within a few minutes I had my first call.
 I jumped up and down.
 I ran to go pick up the passenger.
 I brought my buddy alone for the ride (big mistake).
 By the third call, a gentleman freaked out on me for having an extra passenger.
 I went on to drive until 2am because the requests wouldn’t stop pouring in.